-ENTPs are great problem solvers and natural born leaders.
-They work well with most other types, but pairing them with an ENFJ could take your project to the next level.
+ENTPs are great problem solvers and natural born leaders – they work well with most other types, but pairing them with an ENFJ could take your project to the next level.

 Both of these personalities love to work in a group and are great communicators.
 ENTPs bring tons of energy and ENFJs lend natural charisma.

-Both of these introverted personalities are naturally warm and helpful.
-ISFJs, though, are extremely skilled at detail-oriented tasks and are effortlessly organized and thorough in their work.
+Both of these introverted personalities are naturally warm and helpful, ISFJs, though, are extremely skilled at detail-oriented tasks and are effortlessly organized and thorough in their work.

 INFPs balance this nicely with their strong communication skills (they’re great with the written word) and their innately inquisitive and creative nature.

-ESFJs are very people-oriented and sociable.
-They thrive on that interaction and being able to fulfill the needs of others.
+ESFJs are very people-oriented and sociable, they thrive on that interaction and being able to fulfil the needs of others.